davidnbresch/climada_advanced/data/entities/_readme.txt

 ECLIPSE V5a global emission fields > ECLIPSE V5a Baseline scenario (CLE) > Download netCDF files of emissions (netcdf4 format)

-mrio_generate_manufacturing_entity.m was then used to construct a global entity file based on the data mentioned above.
+mrio_generate_manufacturing_entity.m was then used to construct a global entity file based on the underlying data.

 *********************************************************
 ***Mining and Quarrying (GLB_mining_quarrying_XXX.mat)***